-Air pollution is associated with higher risk of death from cardiovascular and respiratory diseases.
-In many cases, air pollution acts to exacerbate pre-existing conditions such as asthma and heart disease.
+Air pollution is associated with a higher risk of death from cardiovascular and respiratory diseases.
+In many cases, air pollution acts to exacerbate pre-existing conditions, including asthma and heart disease.

 People in developing countries such as Ghana and Uganda have a higher risk of premature death from air pollution due to a number of factors, including poor quality health services.

 Ghana’s mortality rate for air pollution in 2012 was 80 for every 100,000 people.2

 How To Ruin A Planet: Plastic Pollution by Muntaka Chasant

 Ghana’s urban ambient air pollution levels contain more than three times as many of the deadly PM2.5 as the WHO guidelines for outdoor air quality (31.1 micrograms per cubic meter [μg/m3] compared with the WHO recommended annual guideline of 5 μg/m3), the WHO data shows.

 PM2.5s are ultra-fine particles of 2.5 micrometers or less in diameter, which can penetrate and lodge deep inside the cardiovascular system.

 The WHO data did not include measurements for other air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO) and ozone.

 Ghana's dirty air is characterized by trends in population growth in urban areas.